Wilderness Medicine Fellowship

 • Education of lay persons and medical professionals at local, regional, national and international forums

-The goals of the fellowship are to provide physicians with cognitive knowledge, formal training, and clinical skills that comprise wilderness medicine.
+The goals of the fellowship are to provide physicians with the cognitive knowledge, didactic training, and clinical skills that comprise wilderness medicine.
 Each fellow will be expected to further their knowledge by performing original research, educating other physicians, and serving as a medical resource for outdoor organizations.
 In addition to the core curriculum; the fellow's specific areas of interest will dictate research and clinical activities.

 The core curriculum is designed to foster understanding in the physiology, pathophysiology, diagnosis, treatment, and prevention of each core subject, including related improvisation and application of knowledge in a wilderness medicine setting.
-This includes special populations, such as children and individuals with chronic illnesses.

 All fellows will become certified as instructors in the Stanford-taught Advanced Wilderness Life Support (AWLS).